 - In a bowl, mix plant-based milk and apple cider vinegar (set aside and let sit for 20 minutes).1 cup Plant-Based Milk, 3 tablespoons Apple Cider Vinegar

 - In a separate bowl, combine flour, baking powder, baking soda and salt.
-Mix well.4 teaspoons Baking Powder, 1/2 teaspoon Baking Soda, 1/2 teaspoon Salt, 6 tablespoons Yogurt, 2 cups Gluten-Free All Purpose Baking Flour
+Mix well.2 cups Gluten-Free All Purpose Baking Flour, 4 teaspoons Baking Powder, 1/2 teaspoon Baking Soda, 1/2 teaspoon Salt

-- Cut the cold plant-based butter pieces into the flour mix in small pieces, mixing into the flour.7 tablespoon Vegan Butter
+- Cut the cold plant-based butter pieces into the flour mix in small pieces, mixing into the flour.7 tablespoon Earth Balance Vegan Buttery Sticks

-- Add buttermilk and yogurt, stirring until dough is mixed (will be sticky).
+- Add buttermilk and yogurt, stirring until dough is mixed (will be sticky).6 tablespoons Yogurt

 - Optionally - Place dough in refrigerator for 20 minutes (see note above for more detail)